RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/shipping.md

 ### How do I ship?

 You can ship your projects on the **#ship** channel on [the hackclub slack](http://hackclub.slack.com).
 Not in the slack or know someone who wants to join?
-It's super easy to join, request an invitation [here](https://hackclub.com/community/), and you will get an email, finish registration and get in on the action!
+It's super easy to join, request an invitation [here](https://hackclub.com/community/), and you will get an email.
+Finish registration and get in on the action!